-COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS <section-header>B. RESOURCE MANAGEMENT Understand, apply, and evaluate the resource management principles and techniques in the auto repair and maintenance business.</section-header> Define the following: resources management sustainability Describe the management of the following resources in the auto repair and maintenance business: time materials personnel List specific examples of effective management of the following in the auto repair and maintenance business: time materials personnel time materials personnel Describe the benefits of effective resource management in the auto repair and maintenance business: Career Ready Practice: 1, 3, 6, 8, 9, 12 CTE Anchor: Communications: 2.1, 2.2, 2.3, 2.4 Career Planning and Management: 3.1, 3.2 Technology: 4.1, 4.2 Problem Solving and Critical Thinking: 5.1, 5.3 Responsibility and Flexibility: 7.1, 7.2, 7.3, 7.4, 7.5, 7.6, 7.7 Ethics and Legal Responsibilities: 8.1, 8.3, 8.4, 8.5 Leadership and Teamwork: 9.1, 9.2, 9.3 Technical Knowledge and Skills: 10.1, 10.2 Demonstration and Application: 11.2 CTE Pathway: C2.6, C5.2, C5.3, C5.4, C5.5 C. TRADE MATHEMATICS Understand, apply, and evaluate the mathematical requirements used in auto repair and maintenance.
-Identify the practical applications of math in auto repair and maintenance.
+COMPETENCY AREAS AND A4041A44 000 12575112575 GTAND 1225 STATEMENTS MINIMAL COMPETENCIES STANDARDS B. RESOURCE MANAGEMENT Understand, apply, and evaluate the resource management principles and techniques in the auto repair and maintenance business.
+Define the following: resources management sustainability Describe the management of the following resources in the auto repair and maintenance business: time materials personnel List specific examples of effective management of the following in the auto repair and maintenance business: time materials personnel Describe the benefits of effective resource management in the auto repair and maintenance business: profitability sustainability company growth Describe the economic benefits and liabilities of managing resources in an environmentally responsible way.
+Career Ready Practice: 1, 3, 6, 8, 9, 12 CTE Anchor: Communications: 2.1, 2.2, 2.3, 2.4 Career Planning and Management: 3.1, 3.2 Technology: 4.1, 4.2 Problem Solving and Critical Thinking: 5.1, 5.3 Responsibility and Flexibility: 7.1, 7.2, 7.3, 7.4, 7.5, 7.6, 7.7 Ethics and Legal Responsibilities: 8.1, 8.3, 8.4, 8.5 Leadership and Teamwork: 9.1, 9.2, 9.3 Technical Knowledge and Skills: 10.1, 10.2 Demonstration and Application: 11.2 CTE Pathway: C2.6, C5.2, C5.3, C5.4, C5.5 C. TRADE MATHEMATICS Identify the practical applications of math in auto repair and Career Ready Understand, apply, and evaluate the mathematical requirements used in auto repair and maintenance.
+Identify the practical applications of math in data repair and maintenance.
 Describe and demonstrate problem-solving techniques involving whole number problems, using addition, subtraction, multiplication, and division.
 Describe and demonstrate problem-solving techniques involving various fraction problems, using arithmetic operations (addition, subtraction, multiplication, and division).
-Career Ready Practice: 1 CTE Anchor: Communications: 2.1, 2.2, 2.3, 2.4
+Practice: 1 CTE Anchor: Communications: 2.1, 2.2, 2.3, 2.4

-COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS 4.
-Describe and demonstrate problem-solving techniques involving Problem Solving an various decimal problems, using arithmetic operations.
-Critical 5.
-Describe and demonstrate techniques for changing fractions to Thinking: decimals.
-5.1, 5.4 6.
-Describe and demonstrate techniques for changing decimals to Technical fractions.
-Knowledge and 7.
+COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS (10 hour) Describe and demonstrate problem-solving techniques involving various decimal problems, using arithmetic operations.
+Describe and demonstrate techniques for changing fractions to decimals.
+Describe and demonstrate techniques for changing decimals to fractions.
 Describe the English system of measuring length.
-Skills: 8.
 Describe the English system of measuring weight.
-10.1 9.
 Describe the English system of measuring volume or capacity.
-CTE Dathway Describe the relationships between various English system linear units of measurement, such as inches, feet, yards, and miles.
-CTE Pathway: C2.4, C2.7 11.
-Describe the relationships between various English system units of 02.4, 02.7 volume or capacity, such as cups, pints, quarts, and gallons.
-12. Describe and demonstrate problem-solving techniques for various English system measuring problems, using arithmetic operations.
-13. Describe and demonstrate measuring techniques of various objects by using the English system measuring tools common to the trade.
-14. Describe the metric system of measuring length.
-15. Describe the metric system of measuring weight.
-16. Describe the metric system of measuring volume or capacity.
-17. Describe the relationships between various metric system linear units of measurement, such as millimeters, centimeters, and meters.
+Describe the relationships between various English system linear units of measurement, such as inches, feet, yards, and miles.
+Describe the relationships between various English system units of volume or capacity, such as cups, pints, quarts, and gallons.
+Describe and demonstrate problem-solving techniques for various English system measuring problems, using arithmetic operations.
+Describe and demonstrate measuring techniques of various objects by using the English system measuring tools common to the trade.
+Describe the metric system of measuring length.
+Describe the metric system of measuring weight.
+Describe the metric system of measuring wolume or capacity.
+Describe the relationships between various metric system linear units of measurement, such as millimeters, centimeters, and meters.
 Describe the relationships between various metric system units of weight such as milligrams, grams, and kilograms.
-19. Describe and demonstrate problem-solving techniques for various metric system measuring problems involving addition, subtraction, multiplication, and division.
-20. Describe and demonstrate measuring techniques of objects using metric system measuring tools common to the trade.
-21. Describe and demonstrate problem-solving techniques for geometric problems that apply to auto repair and maintenance.
-22. Describe and demonstrate problem-solving techniques for algebraic problems that apply to auto repair and maintenance.
-23. Describe and demonstrate problem-solving techniques using 10 h percentages.
-10 hour) 24.
-Describe and demonstrate techniques for reading and interpreting graphs.
-25 Describe and demonstrate techniques for using a calculator 25.
-Describe and demonstrate techniques for using a calculator.
+Describe and demonstrate problem-solving techniques for various metric system measuring problems involving addition, subtraction, multiplication, and division.
+Describe and demonstrate measuring techniques of objects using metric system measuring tools common to the trade.
+Describe and demonstrate problem-solving techniques for geometric problems that apply to auto repair and maintenance.
+Describe and demonstrate problem-solving techniques for algebraic prob Problem Solving and Critical Thinking: 5.1, 5.4 Technical Knowledge and Skills: 10.1 CTE Pathway: C2.4, C2.7